stalwartlabs/mail-parser/README.md

 Multipurpose Internet Mail Extensions (MIME; _RFC 2045 - 2049_) as well as other [internet messaging RFCs](#conformed-rfcs).

 It also supports decoding messages in [41 different character sets](#supported-character-sets) including obsolete formats such as UTF-7.
-All Unicode (UTF-*) and single-byte character sets are handled internally by the library while support for Asian multi-byte encodings such as BIG5 or ISO-2022-JP is provided by the optional dependency [encoding_rs](https://crates.io/crates/encoding_rs).
+All Unicode (UTF-*) and single-byte character sets are handled internally by the library while support for legacy multi-byte encodings of Chinese and Japanse languages such as BIG5 or ISO-2022-JP is provided by the optional dependency [encoding_rs](https://crates.io/crates/encoding_rs).

 In general, this library abides by the Postel's law or [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) which states that an implementation must be conservative in its sending behavior and liberal in its receiving behavior.
 This means that